 LED stands for Light Emitting Diode.
 LEDs are relatively poor diodes.
 They are really only intended to produce light wile forward biased.
 They block more voltage while forward biased than other diodes, typically about 1.5V to 3.2V.
+Some colors drop more voltage than others, and they drop more voltage as current goes up.

 LEDs should be limited to 20mA or less unless otherwise indicated.
 Covered in more detail at – Light Emitting Diodes – Indicator LEDs